-When aluminium is exposed to air, a very thin layer of aluminium oxide forms on the surface, insulating the body of metal from oxygen, and this metal is only corroded by water at temperatures in excess of 280 degrees C. There are some chemical substances that do attack it — most notably salt, this being the main reason it isn’t used in plumbing — but given it’s general resistance to corrosion, aluminium isn’t consumed during it’s lifetime as a product, it’s just being used.
+When aluminium is exposed to air, a very thin layer of aluminium oxide forms on the surface, insulating the body of metal from oxygen.
+This metal is only corroded by water at temperatures in excess of 280 degrees C. There are some chemical substances that do attack it — most notably salt, which is why aluminium isn’t used in plumbing — but given it’s general resistance to corrosion, aluminium isn’t consumed during its lifetime as a product, it’s just being used.

 As such, one ingot of aluminium can be recycled infinitely, with no loss in quality.
 It’s one of the most recycled and recyclable materials today — so much so that almost 75 percent of all aluminium ever produced in the U.S. is still being used today.

-One of the reasons aluminium is so recycled today is that it’s profitable to do so.
-With demand constantly growing and because re-using waste to cast bars is dirt cheap compared to refining it from ore, recycling aluminium is a nice way to turn a profit.
+One of the reasons aluminium is so widely recycled today is that it’s profitable to do so.
+With demand constantly growing and because reusing waste to cast bars is dirt cheap compared to refining it from ore, recycling aluminium is a nice way to turn a profit.

 It’s so cost-efficient that during WWII, when aluminium refinement processes were far less efficient than today, families were encouraged to save strips of aluminium foil, and turn them in to the government.
 In many towns, they could be exchanged for a free entry to a movie theater.
 Government-sponsored posters, ads, radio shows, and pamphlet campaigns urged Americans to contribute to scrap drives.
 There was even a radio show — “Aluminum for Defense,” debuting in 1941 on the New York radio station WOR.